Goulding fires United to NBL win over Breakers

 Veteran shooter Chris Goulding has fired a series of clutch three-pointers to pilot NBL ladder leaders Melbourne United to a 97-88 win over New Zealand.

-Goulding had a quiet first half but drove daggers into the visitors at John Cain Arena on Sunday when he landed four triples after the main break.
+Goulding had a quiet first half but drove daggers into the visitors at John Cain Arena on Sunday when he found range after the main break.

-In his 300th game for Melbourne, Goulding twice launched bombs from the corner to help United edge ahead in a tight contest.
+In his 300th game for Melbourne, Goulding delivered his trademark when he twice launched crucial bombs to help his team edge ahead in the dying stages of a tight contest.

+Goulding's fade-away from the corner gave United a game-high nine-point lead with three minutes left as he finished with 4-of-5 shooting from distance.

+"We can't not talk about CG's couple of threes down the stretch," coach Dean Vickerman told reporters post-game.

 Jo Lual-Acuil (16 points) and import Ian Clark (18) also came up with big plays in the final period as Melbourne outscored their opponents 33-25 with the game on the line.

-Lual-Acuil threw his weight around in his second game after a long-term wrist injury, and Clark's wide-open three gave United a nine-point buffer with 38 seconds left to play.
+Lual-Acuil shone in his second game back from a long-term wrist injury, and Clark's wide-open three restored United's nine-point buffer with 38 seconds left to play.

 Such was Goulding's confidence in his teammate, he turned around to celebrate the game-sealing bucket with the home crowd before Clark had even released his shot.